chrisridd/opendj-utils/bbedit/README.md

 This version understands wrapped lines, and does some smarter keyword colouring.
 It will decode any base64-encoded DNs before putting them in the function list.

+There's an extra codeless language module for easily navigating Java jstack output.
+There's no standard filename extension for these.

+Install the jstack.plist file into the Language Modules directory as described above.